kimtg/DrClojure/README.md

 # DrClojure

-DrClojure is a clojure IDE.
+DrClojure is a Clojure IDE.

-It is written in clojure with (set! *warn-on-reflection* true).
+It is written in Clojure with (set! *warn-on-reflection* true).

 Features: